rguides

 }

-Apply this filter to all endpoints by placing it in your plumber.R file.
-Use @preempt filter_name to skip a filter for specific endpoints.
+Apply this filter to all endpoints by placing it in your plumber.R file before any endpoint definitions.
+Filters execute in the order they appear, so put shared filters at the top.
+Use @preempt filter_name to skip a specific filter for individual endpoints — useful when a subset of routes should bypass authentication or CORS handling.

 #* Add CORS headers